solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

 dotnet tool install --global --add-source ./nupkg solrevdev.seedfolder
 ```

 Your tool should now be in your path accessible from any folder.

 You call your tool whatever was in the ToolCommandName property in your .csproj file

 ```xml
 <ToolCommandName>seedfolder</ToolCommandName>
 ```

-You may find you need uninstall and instal while you debug.
+You may find you need uninstall and install while you debug.

 To uninstall you need to do as follows: